How To Grow Dierama Angel's Fishing Rod

 The most commonly sold variety is Dierama pulcherrimum, which is the pale pink variety illustrated left.
 There is also an attractive dark red variety called D. pulcherrimum 'Blackbird'., illustrated top right.

-Angel's fishing blends well planted with grasses, as in the image below, where Dierama is combined with Stipa tenuissima, a soft fluffy grass.
+Companion plants for Angel's Fishing Rods include grasses, as in the image below, where Dierama is combined with Stipa tenuissima, a soft fluffy grass.
 It also teams up well with Agapanthus and looks fabulous alongside a pond or water dangling, or angling, over the side.
 When growing Dierama near a pond or water, it is important to ensure the ground is well drained, as Dierama does not grow well in wet conditions.
 There is also a white variety, D. argyreum which is hardy to -10.

 Initially Angel's Fishing Rod can be slow growing and take 1-2 years to get established.

 Once it gets going, it is a green wheelbarrow plant needing very little time or attention.
-Dierama flowers mid summer onward from around July to end of September.
-The only maintenance required is to remove old and tired foliage in early spring.
+Dierama flowers mid summer onward from around July to the end of September The only maintenance required is to remove old foliage in early spring.

 Dierama can be propagated by division.
 Lift an established clump in the spring and cut into large sections and replant.
 The disturbance may interrupt flowering.
-Given that the hardest thing about growing Angel's Fishing Rod is getting them established and flowering, I would be inclined not to propagate and divide them, unless necessary.
+Unless absolutely necessary, it is advisable to refrain from propagating and dividing Angel's Fishing Rod, considering that the most difficult part of growing them is getting them established and flowering.

 If Dierama is not the plant you are looking for, check out other Summer flowering plants, Summer planting combinations and ornamental and garden grasses for more ideas.